 As if they would be that lenient.

 Her vehicle today and until her parents croaked–or the car crashed–would be the large, black, tinted SUV, driven by the MIB look-a-likes.
 Oh, and if you didn’t know, Claire was indeed a man.
 He and Butch were twins.
-Both were 6’7 completely bald, built like heavy weight fighters with dark-chocolate like skin and even darker eyes.
+Both were 6’7 completely bald, built like heavyweight fighters with dark-chocolate-like skin and even darker eyes.
 Or at least she assumed.
 She had never seen them without shades.

-“You’re late for work.”
-Claire said as he opened the door for her.
+“You’re late for work,” Claire said as he opened the door for her.

 “I’ll make it there on time if we drive fast enough.”

-“If you’re on time then you’re late and to be late is unacceptable.”
+“If you’re on time, then you’re late and to be late is unacceptable.”

 You can always count on Claire for some half-assed advice.
 Butch was already in the driver’s seat, quiet as per usual.
 He wasn’t too big on conversation.

 Her head was rested against the window as they drove.
-To anyone it looked as though she was admiring the scenery.
+To anyone, it looked as though she was admiring the scenery.
 In truth, she was lost in her thoughts.
 Too many things didn’t add up and left her constantly pondering them.

 She approached him once to thank him for taking care of her, but the male merely pretended she didn’t exist and kept going.
 She never tried again.
 They were like complete strangers now.
 He didn’t look at her, and he didn’t speak to her and she tried not to do the same, but she found herself always going out of her way to see him.

-That is, until Butch and Claire started picking out the routes she took to her classes.
+That is until Butch and Claire started picking out the routes she took to her classes.
 Now she would be lucky if she even got a glimpse of him.

 Lastly, there was the matter of Shawn.
 She had no clue what happened to him or the feline that appeared that night.
 It made her skin crawl just to think about him.
 She had no idea why he knew who she was, or why he came after her.
-She had never been the same since, always thinking someone was watching her and always looking over her shoulder to make sure no one was.
+She wasn’t the same since, always thinking someone was watching her and always looking over her shoulder to make sure no one was.

-When she arrived at work, she felt her mood lift.
+When she arrived at work, she felt her mood lifted.
 The men bid her goodbye, but she didn’t say a word.
 They always told her goodbye and wished her a good day at work but she never answered them.
 They weren’t paid for that.

 “Katherine you’re late!”